The information that local authority searches return usually determines whether the conveyancing process continues to exchange of contracts.

 The indemnity policy may set you back a few hundred pounds, but if there are delays, you can proceed with purchasing your desired property in the absence of local authority search results.

-However, you will be unaware of the detailed information of the property that could seriously affect your enjoyment of the property.
+However, you will be unaware of the detailed information about the property that could seriously affect your enjoyment of the property.
 Further, your mortgage lender is likely to require you to seek approval of the policy before you can purchase one.

 There may be other risks associated with the property that can easily be resolved by having an indemnity insurance policy in your back pocket.
-So it would be wise to read up on which other indemnity insurance you might need.
+So, it would be wise to read up on which other indemnity insurance you might need.

 Different types of searches you may require

-HM Land Registry Search
+HM Land Registry search

 HM Land Registry provides the legal evidence of title to the land registered in England and Wales.

-The Register contains Title Plan, which shows, often by red edging, the extent of the property registered under the title number.
+The Register contains the Title Plan, which shows, often by red edging, the extent of the property registered under the title number.
 However, Title Plans do not normally show who owns the boundary features (such as fences and hedges).

 The Title Register contains the details relating to the property and each register has three parts:

-• Property Register – This is a description of the property and any rights that may benefit the property
+Property register – this is a description of the property and any rights that may benefit the property.

-• Proprietorship Register – This shows who owns the property and any restrictions upon their power to deal with the property
+Proprietorship register – this shows who owns the property and any restrictions upon their power to deal with the property.

-• Charges Register – this contains further information such as mortgages or rights that may adversely affect the property.
+Charges register – this contains further information such as mortgages or rights that may adversely affect the property.

 Water and drainage search